-And Auto Supply Your FIRESTONE Dealer LOCALS Mr. and Mrs. Roy Smith of Knox City visited in the home of their son-in-law and daughter, Mr. and Mrs. A. Coyle and fam- Mr. and Mrs. J. A. Brashear of Baird visited in the home of their son-in-law and daughter, Mr. and Mrs. E. E. King and John, Monday of this week.
-Mr. and Mrs. R. W. Hightowand other relatives.
-Mr. and Mrs. H. N. McClelland of Benjamin spent Christmas Day with his sister, Mr. and Mrs. C. N. Smith, and other Robert Henry Gaines of N. T. S. C. in Denton is spending the holidays with his parents, Mr. and Mrs. Jim Gaines.
+Munday Auto Co.
+Joel Massey, Serv.
+Mgr.
+PHONE 274 LOCALS Mr. and Mrs. Roy Smith of Knox City visited in the home of their son-in-law and daughter, this deal. \$25,000.
+Immediate Mr. and Mrs. A. Coyle and family, over the holidays.
+320 acres of fine land-all in Mr. and Mrs. J. A. Brashear of Baird visited in the home of their son-in-law and daughter, Mr. and Mrs. E. E. King and John, Monday of this week.
+Mr. and Mrs. R. W. Hightower and children of Dallas spent the holidays with Mrs. Hightower's mother, Mr. A. E. Womble, and other relatives.
+Mr. and Mrs. H. N. McClelland mail route.
+5 miles from and of Benjamin spent Christmas Day with his sister, Mr. and Mrs. C. N. Smith, and other Robert Henry Gaines of N. T. S. C. in Denton is spending the holidays with his parents, Mr. and Mrs. Jim Gaines.
 Mr. and Mrs. Guy Hardin of Shamrock visited friends and relatives here over the holidays.
 FOR RENT-One two-room house, unfurnished.
-See Ralph 22-2tp KRAUSE PLOWS-We can make immediate delivery on 8, 10, 12 and 15 foot Krause plows.
+See Ralph Weeks.
+KRAUSE PLOWS-We can make immediate delivery on 8, 10, 12, and 15 foot Krause plows.
 Mun-Truck & Tractor Co.

+GAS RANGE"

-'AMERICA'S FINEST GAS RANGE The Rexall STORE Mr. and Mrs. John R. Watts and Bobby of Dumas spent the week end in the home of her parents, Mr. and Mrs. F. O. Gur- Mr. and Mrs. Melvin Bridgewater and sons, of Wichita Falls visited her parents, Mr. and Mrs-C. N. Smith, here over the week WASHING and EXPERT LUBRICATION Complete wheel aligning
+The Rexall STORE

+Mr. and Mrs. John R. Watts and Bobby of Dumas spent the week end in the home of her parents, Mr. and Mrs. F. O. Gur-

+Mr. and Mrs. Melvin Bridge. water and sons, of Wichita Falls visited her parents, Mr. and Mrs. C. N. Smith, here over the week

+WASHING and EXPERT LUBRICATION

+Complete wheel aligning and balancing.